ncbi-nlp/MedCalc-Bench/README.md

 ## MedCalc-Bench Dataset

-To download the CSV for the MedCalc-Bench evaluation dataset, please download the file, `test_data.csv` inside the `dataset` folder of this repository.
-You can also download the test set split from HuggingFace at [https://huggingface.co/datasets/ncbi/MedCalc-Bench](https://huggingface.co/datasets/ncbi/MedCalc-Bench-v1.0).

 In addition to the 1,047 evaluation instances, we also provide a training dataset of 10,053 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).
 The training data can be found in the ```dataset/train_data.csv.zip``` file and can be unzipped to obtain ```train_data.csv```.
 This training dataset can also be found in the train split of the HuggingFace link.